So many Drones - Which one is for me? (Buying Guide for Beginners)

 There are so many cool features like active-tracking, orbit, tap-to-fly.
 I've tried ALL of them.
 Tried.
 That was it, never needed them again, so don't stress if you don't have some obscure extra thing.

-With all that being said, this is what I consider the barrier of entry for Video Production with a drone, just like Photography, it is the DJI Mini 2 - $200ish Used. $250 New.
+This is what I consider the barrier of entry for Video Production with a drone, just like Photography, it is the DJI Mini 2 - $200ish Used. $250 New.

 Honestly that's like the LOWEST quality you can get people to buy with and it still rocks.
 It also takes RAW photos.